anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Matthew 20.20-28** (see BCP) is the request of 'the mother of the sons of Zebedee' (James and John), with Jesus' words to them, 'You will indeed drink my cup'.

 ## The Transfiguration of Our Lord (6 August) {#transfiguration}

+The Transfiguration is also celebrated on the Sunday before Lent.

+* **Daniel 7.9-10, 13-14** is Daniel's vision of 'one like a human being coming with the clouds of heaven' and being presented before 'the Ancient One', whose 'clothing was white as snow, and the hair of his head like pure wool'.
+* **Psalm 97** says, 'Clouds and darkness are round about him', and, 'Fire goes before him'.
+* **2 Peter 1.16-19** includes Peter's eyewitness account of the Transfiguration.
+* **Luke 9.28-36** is Luke's account of Jesus' Transfiguration: 'his clothes became dazzling white ... they saw his glory ... a cloud came and overshadowed them'.

 ## The Blessed Virgin Mary (15 August) {#bvm}